sreya1711/tamil-mood-music/README.md

 # 🎵 Tamil Mood Music 🎶

 A beautiful and interactive web app built with ReactJS that generates and plays Tamil songs based on the selected mood.
-Includes user authentication and stunning UI with particle animations.
+Includes user authentication and stunning UI

 ---